camptocamp/c2cgeoportal/doc/developer/server_side.rst

 repository*, which is a simple directory in the application source tree:``<package>/CONST_migration``.
-As the ``CONST_`` prefix suggests this repository is part of the ``c2cgeoportal_update`` paster template, it is created or updated when this paster template is applied.
-So developers who modify the c2cgeoportal database schema should add migration scripts to the ``c2cgeoportal_update`` template, as opposed to the application.
+As the ``CONST_`` prefix suggests this repository is part of the ``c2cgeoportal_update`` scaffold, it is created or updated when this scaffold is applied.
+So developers who modify the c2cgeoportal database schema should add migration scripts to the ``c2cgeoportal_update`` scaffold, as opposed to the application.

 Add a new script call from the application's root directory::